wavejumper/boonmee/README.md

 Right now boonmee only works on ClojureScript code (my personal frustration), but there are plans to target the JVM as well.

-You can read [this]() blog post about boonmee and its implementation detials.
+You can read [this]() blog post about boonmee and its implementation details.

 ## Why